Saudehornet

-Saudehornet or Sauehornet is a mountain that is located 3 km north of the village of Ørsta in the municipality of Ørsta, Møre og Romsdal, Norway.
+Saudehornet is a mountain that is located 3 km north of the village of Ørsta in Ørsta Municipality, Møre og Romsdal, Norway.

 The 1303 m is a very popular, though steep, destination for skiing in the Sunnmørsalpene range.
-It is located just north of the European route E39 highway, about 5 km north of the Ørsta–Volda Airport, Hovden, and about 7 km south of the village of Vartdal.
+It is located just north of the European route E39 highway, about 5 km north of the Ørsta–Volda Airport, and about 7 km south of the village of Vartdal.